slatedocs/slate/source/includes/_endpoint-projects.md

 If the server cannot read that URL the request will return a 409 error.

-If not provided the API will pick an available icon from the icons catalog.

 On success a copy of the file will be stored as the icon to be serve

+If the `icon_url` attribute is not provided the API will pick an available icon from the icons catalog.

 #### Default icon